srikanth88infy/ai-smajeti/04_Producton_RAG/README.md

 1. `uv sync`
 2. Open the notebook
-3. Select the venv created by `uv sync`
+3. Select the venv created by `uv sync` as your kernel

 Run the notebook ([Colab link](https://colab.research.google.com/drive/16oa0AloaLOTm94l0dmqUYN3bLe846UZk?usp=sharing)) and complete the contained tasks: